 Children need to learn about relationships, the emotional, social and physical aspects of growing up, human sexuality and sexual health in an age-appropriate way.
 They need to learn about include puberty, how a baby is conceived and born, body ownership, and safeguarding.
 All of this helps to keep them safe.
 Our SCARF Relationships Education curriculum also includes statutory Health Education as well as non-statutory sex education.
 Therefore we often refer to this as RSE: Relationships and Sex Education.

-Our RSE lessons are a key part of SCARF – our package for schools which provides so much more than a PSHE scheme of work.
-It provides the framework for a whole-school approach to improving children’s wellbeing and progress, based on five values: safety (S), caring (C), achievement (A), resilience (R) and friendship (F).
+Our RSE lessons are a key part of the SCARF curriculum which provides the framework for a whole-school approach to improving children’s wellbeing and progress, based the SCARF values: SAFETY, CARING, ACHIEVEMENT, RESILIENCE and FRIENDSHIP.

-From September 2020 Relationships Education will become compulsory in all primary schools in England.
-Health Education (of which puberty education is a key component) will become compulsory in all state-funded schools.
-Although sex education in primary schools will not be compulsory, the DfE continues to recommend that primary schools have a sex education programme tailored to the age, and physical and emotional maturity of the pupils.
-All maintained schools will be expected to continue teaching Reproduction as part of the National Curriculum: Science.
+Parts of sex education remains non-statutory, but the DfE recommends that schools have a sex education programme tailored to the age, and physical and emotional maturity of the pupils.
+All maintained schools should continue teaching reproduction as part of the Science National Curriculum.

-All primary schools will need to ensure they review their Relationships Education and Health Education offer, and are strongly encouraged to start now so they are ready from September 2020.
-This means they will need to consider the following:
+All primary schools now need to ensure they review their Relationships Education and Health Education provision:

 • Is there an up-to-date RSE policy?

 • Are teachers sufficiently trained and confident to deliver RSE?
-Find out about our 1-day virtual Relationships Education Workshops - low, introductory price.
+We offer a 1-day virtual Relationships Education course.

 • Is there a planned curriculum in place?
-Take a look at the SCARF curriculum.
+Find out how SCARF provides a complete PSHE and Wellbeing curriculum.

 • Is RSE timetabled throughout the academic year so themes can be built on and messages reinforced?

-• Is assessment and monitoring opportunities built in?
-Have a look at our assessment tools by year.
+• Is assessment and monitoring built in?
+Find out about SCARF assessment tools.